YOUR LOCAL BALANCE Care Center

 When the vestibular organs on both sides of your head are functioning properly, they send symmetrical impulses to the brain – but when they are not, this can cause dizziness and balance problems.

-If you have any concerns about dizziness, then we can help through a number of advanced tests including being one of just four clinics in Arizona to have the state-of-the-art Computerized Rotary Chair.
+If you have any concerns about dizziness, then we can help through a number of advanced tests including being one of just four balance centers in Arizona to have the state-of-the-art Computerized Rotary Chair.

 Balance and vestibular testing